BEDBUG INFESTATION: A QUICK OVERVIEW

 Physical evidence

-One of the most reliable signs of an infestation is bedbugs, dead or alive.
-Carefully inspect your mattress, bed frame, and surrounding areas for these tiny, flat, reddish-brown pests.
+The most reliable sign of an infestation is the bugs themselves, dead or alive.
+Carefully inspect your mattress, bed frame, and surrounding areas for tiny, flat, reddish-brown insects.

 Bites and skin reactions